Spimy/STT-GoogleQuery/README.md

 2. pip install PyAudio
 3. pip install SpeechRecognition

-If PyAudio doesn't install, download PyAudio at: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio Then, shift+right click at the location of where it was downloaded and open Command Promt/Powershell Once done, run "pip install <name_of_the_file.whl>"
+If PyAudio doesn't install, download PyAudio at: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio \n Then, shift+right click at the location of where it was downloaded and open Command Promt/Powershell \n Once done, run "pip install <name_of_the_file.whl>"

 # Side Note